You really need to clear cookies and cache them in your android phone browser - ExBulletin

 Firefox also has additional options for those who don’t want to keep their browsing data after they’re done using the app.
 Some settings have an option to delete browsing data when finished.
 This tells Firefox to wipe any combination of these same settings each time you exit the application.
 This is a useful feature if you want to organize your browser so that you don’t accidentally pass your browser history to anyone who may have been stolen or otherwise accessed your phone.

-For more information, check everything you need to know about Google’s new operating system, Android 12, including when your smartphone gets updates and how to download them.
+For more information, check out everything you need to know about Google’s new operating system, Android 12, including how to check when your phone gets updates and how to download them.
 Also, see the list of CNET for the best Android apps in 2021.

 How often do you clear your browser’s cache and cookies?
 Also, do you have a favorite Android browser that needs to be added to this Tech Tip?
 Please let us know in the comments.